3 min read

 Feeding in the night is thirsty work and there is nothing worse than waking up thirsty and having to trek all the way to the kitchen for some water - have a bottle or glass of water on your bedside table to quickly quench and get back to sleep.

 If you use white noise all night ensure the batteries on the device you are using are fully charged or connected to power so it doesn't cut out midway through the night and wake your babe.
 If you use white noise as a settling technique, be sure to have your playlist or tracks sorted so it's ready to go.
 If baby starts screaming white noise can be seriously amazingly calming, and fast!
-But it feels like a lifetime if you can't get the damn thing going or your fave YouTube white noise won't load and then plays an ad first (yep).
+But it feels like a lifetime if you can't get your device or playlist going immediately.

 I'm a sucker for not doing this and have to remind myself so often...but truly, if you get off to bed at a reasonable hour your body and mind will thank you for it!
 If you are getting up multiple times in the night, the awake time will be so much easier to cope with if you go to bed earlier.

 Expressing some breastmilk during the day to get enough for the first wake up is a fantastic way to get a longer stretch if your partner, hubby or wife are up around the time of the first feed anyway.
 Get them to feed bubs your expressed milk via bottle and re-settle them, then take the next feed - it's amazing what a bit of un-broken sleep can do!